US and Israel launch a major attack on Iran and Trump urges Iranians to 'take over your government'

 Iran retaliates

-Hours after the strikes, Iran’s paramilitary Revolutionary Guard said it launched a “first wave” of drones and missiles targeting Israel, where a nationwide warning was issued as the military said it was working to intercept incoming Iranian missiles.
-There was no immediate word on any damage or casualties from the ongoing attack.
+Hours after the strikes, Iran’s paramilitary Revolutionary Guard said it launched a “first wave” of drones and missiles targeting Israel.
+There was no immediate word on any damage or casualties.

+Saudi Arabia said in an announcement on state-run media that Iran had targeted its capital and its eastern region in an attack that was repelled.

-Meanwhile, Bahrain said that a missile attack targeted the U.S. Navy’s 5th Fleet headquarters in the island kingdom.
+Bahrain said a missile attack targeted the U.S. Navy’s 5th Fleet headquarters in the island kingdom.
 Witnesses heard sirens and explosions in Kuwait, home to U.S. Army Central.
-Explosions could be also be heard in Qatar.
+Explosions could also be heard in Qatar.

-The Iranian-backed Houthis in Yemen vowed to resume attacks on Red Sea shipping routes and on Israel, according to two senior Houthi officials.
-They spoke on condition of anonymity because there was no official announcement from the Houthi leadership.
+The Iranian-backed Houthis in Yemen vowed to resume attacks on Red Sea shipping routes and on Israel, according to two senior Houthi officials who poke on condition of anonymity because there was no official announcement.

 U.S. embassies or consulates in Qatar, United Arab Emirates and Israel posted on social media that they told staffers to shelter in place and recommended all Americans “do the same until further notice.”